KingAkeem/twitterbot/README.md

 2. Run `go run main.go`

 This will start the back-end at `localhost:8081`.
 This needs to be run in tandem with the front-end to provide the necessary REST API.
+The port can be updated from `twitterbot.env` using the `PORT` key.